syntax-tree/mdast-util-directive/readme.md

 ## What is this?

-This package contains extensions that add support for generic directives to [`mdast-util-from-markdown`][mdast-util-from-markdown] and [`mdast-util-to-markdown`][mdast-util-to-markdown].
+This package contains two extensions that add support for directive syntax in markdown to [mdast][].

-This package handles the syntax tree.
-You can use this with some more code to match your specific needs, to allow for anything from callouts, citations, styled blocks, forms, embeds, spoilers, etc.
-[Traverse the tree][traversal] to change directives to whatever you please.
+These extensions plug into [`mdast-util-from-markdown`][mdast-util-from-markdown] (to support parsing directives in markdown into a syntax tree) and [`mdast-util-to-markdown`][mdast-util-to-markdown] (to support serializing directives in syntax trees to markdown).

 ## When to use this

-These tools are all rather low-level.
-In most cases, you’d want to use [`remark-directive`][remark-directive] with remark instead.

-Directives are one of the four ways to extend markdown: an arbitrary extension syntax (see [Extending markdown][extending-mmarkdown] in micromark’s docs for the alternatives and more info).
+Directives are one of the four ways to extend markdown: an arbitrary extension syntax (see [Extending markdown][extending-markdown] in micromark’s docs for the alternatives and more info).
 This mechanism works well when you control the content: who authors it, what tools handle it, and where it’s displayed.